 Fire hydrants are situated in footpaths or roadways and are protected by a rectangular metal cover marked FH.

-Please contact us, giving an accurate location as possible and details of your concern.
+Please contact us if you believe there are problems with a fire hydrant, giving an accurate location as possible and details of your concern.

 Know the Law and Don't Break it!

 A person commits an offence if they damage or obstruct a fire hydrant, and is liable on summary conviction to a fine of up to £500 (Fire & Rescue Services Act 2004 42 (6-8).

 It is illegal to use a fire hydrant to obtain water for purpose other than fire fighting, unless authorised by the Water Authority.

 Persons found to be using fire hydrants without the appropriate authorisation are liable to prosecution.